rohanjosephmathew101-netizen/Voice-Controlled-Iron-Man-Exoskeleton-Arm/README.md

 The code can be directly copied into the Arduino IDE, saved as an `.ino` sketch, and modified according to the hardware configuration and servo calibration requirements.

 Future updates will include a complete Arduino project structure with improved documentation and circuit diagrams.

+The code can be directly copied into the Arduino IDE, saved as an `.ino` sketch, and modified according to the hardware configuration and servo calibration requirements.

+Future updates will include a complete Arduino project structure with improved documentation and circuit diagrams.